codingbbq/codingbbq.github.io/_posts/2019-03-18-Beautiful-days-at-movies.markdown

 excerpt : Found this problem on hackerrank and it seemed interesting.
 This problem required to implement for loop, reverse an Integer and also use javascript Math methods.
 While solving this problem, I learned and got my way through return statement, function chaining and modularising my code.
 ---

-### Beautiful days at the movies - HackerRank Javscript algorithm problem.
+### Beautiful days at the movies - HackerRank problem.

-You can find the problem (here)[https://www.hackerrank.com/challenges/beautiful-days-at-the-movies/problem]
+You can find the problem [here](https://www.hackerrank.com/challenges/beautiful-days-at-the-movies/problem)

 Below is my attempt solution.